eriko-valence/edi-backend-tmp/logic-apps-varo-mail-processor/README.md

 If you are a developer of azure-apim.net, see error details.
 Error 403: access_denied"
     * Cause: tester gmail account is not approved
+    * Resolution:
-    * Resolution: add tester gmail account (see "Create an OAuth Client Application in Google" above)
+	  * 1.) add tester gmail account (see "Create an OAuth Client Application in Google" above) OR
+	  * 2.) use a Gmail workspace account (this is the preferred option)
   * "Please check your account info and/or permissions and try again.
 Details: Gmail API has not been used in project 616947808018 before or it is disabled.
 Enable it by visiting https://console.developers.google.com/apis/api/gmail.googleapis.com/overview?project=616947808018 then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry. clientRequestId: f8ad9b3e-6002-4698-903f-e60d448aa15c More diagnostic information: x-ms-client-request-id is '8638DD25-097F-4820-AB5A-BEAD762D8D5C'."
     * Cause: Gmail API not enabled
     * Resolution: Enable Gmail API (see "Create an OAuth Client Application in Google" above)